flashbots/reorg-monitor/README.md

 ## TODO

-Important:

-* GethConnection: reconnect (retry with backoff)
-* better reorg detection: currently counts 2x depth-1 reorg as one depth-2 reorg
+* Reorg detection: currently counts 2x depth-1 reorg as one depth-2 reorg
+* GethConnection: reconnect, retry with backoff

 Less important:

+* add webserver / API
+  * get status of nodes
+  * add or remove nodes
-* cmd to simulate blocks from the database that had an error before
+* cmd to simulate old blocks in the database (eg. which had an error before)
 * pool of mev-geth instances for simulating blocks

+Errors, trying to reproduce:

+* `err in Finalize` (can't find parent in reorg.InvolvedBlocks)

 ---